drwetter/testssl.sh/doc/testssl.1.md

 Except the environment variables mentioned above which replace command line options here a some which cannot be set otherwise.
 Variables used for tuning are preset with reasonable values.
 There should be no reason to change them unless you use testssl.sh under special conditions.

+* TERM_WIDTH is a variable which overrides the autodetermined terminal width size.
+Setting this variable normally only makes sense if you log the output to a file using the `--log`, `--logfile` or `-oL` option.
 [comment]: # * DEBUGTIME
 [comment]: # * DEBUG_ALLINONE
 [comment]: # * FAST_SOCKET